Silent Night (2021 film)

-Silent Night is a 2021 apocalyptic Christmas black comedy film written and directed by Camille Griffin.
-The film stars Keira Knightley, Matthew Goode, Roman Griffin Davis, Annabelle Wallis, Lily-Rose Depp, Sope Dirisu, Kirby Howell-Baptiste, Lucy Punch, and Rufus Jones.
+Silent Night is a 2021 apocalyptic black comedy film written and directed by Camille Griffin.
+The film stars Keira Knightley, Matthew Goode, Roman Griffin Davis, Annabelle Wallis, Lily-Rose Depp, Sope Dirisu, Kirby Howell-Baptiste, Lucy Punch, Rufus Jones and Davida McKenzie.

-The film features a group of friends who reunite for one final Christmas right before an ambiguous apocalypse will wipe all of humanity out.
+The film features a group of friends who reunite for one final Christmas night before an ambiguous apocalypse will wipe all of humanity out.

-Silent Night had its world premiere at the 2021 Toronto International Film Festival on 16 September 2021, and was released on 3 December 2021 in the United Kingdom by Altitude Film Distribution and in the United States by AMC+ / RLJE Films.
+Silent Night had its world premiere at the Toronto International Film Festival on 16 September 2021, and was released on 3 December 2021 in the United Kingdom by Altitude Film Distribution and in the United States by AMC+ / RLJE Films.